shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-preview.md

 1. When you navigate away from the preview, all data entered will be removed.
 2. The preview does not check for required fields, but it does show the red asterisk next to required fields.
-3. The preview will show all unsaved, staged changes.
-If you like the way the Blueprint looks, you'll need to remember to save.